tldr-pages/tldr/pages/common/deluged.md

 # deluged

-> A BitTorrent client daemon process.
+> A daemon process for the Deluge BitTorrent client.
 > More information: <https://deluge-torrent.org>.

 - Start the Deluge daemon: